mickasmt/ui-colorgen/README.md

 A list of things not working right now:

-1. Reorder in `tailwind.config.js` if default variable is remove and create again.
+1. Reorder in `tailwind.config.js` not working if default variable is remove and create again.

 > If you see something broken, you can ping me [@miickasmt](https://twitter.com/miickasmt).